flutter/website/src/content/app-architecture/architecture-concepts.md

 * **UI layer** - Displays data to the user that is exposed by the business logic layer, and handles user interaction.
-This is also commonly referred to as the ‘presentation layer’.
+This is also commonly referred to as the ‘presentation layer'.
 * **Logic layer** - Implements core business logic, and facilitates interaction between the data layer and UI layer.
-Commonly known as the ‘domain layer’.
+Commonly known as the ‘domain layer'.
   The logic layer is optional, and only needs to be implemented if your application has complex business logic that happens on the client.
   Many apps are only concerned with presenting data to a user and